47degrees/sbt-microsites/docs/src/main/tut/docs/publish-with-travis.md

   deploy and release"; fi
 ```

-You can see that before we install, we run `decrypt-keys.sh`, then we install `jekyll` and finally, we are running `publishMicrosite.sh`.
+You can see that, before we install, we run `decrypt-keys.sh`, then we install `jekyll`, and, finally, we are running `publishMicrosite.sh`.

 Next, you can see the `decrypt-keys.sh` script: